StephenWattam/LWAC/doc/user/monitoring.md

 Monitoring/Maintenance
 ======================
 LWAC should require little maintenance beyond initial deployment.
-It is heavily network-dependent, and as such its libraries should be kept up-to-date for security purposes (simply re-run the [deploy script](install.html) with optimistic version handling).
+It is heavily network-dependent, and as such its libraries should be kept up-to-date for security purposes.

 Disk Space